NBHSSDDclassof2014/didao/README.md

-suidao
+Didao
 ======

-"Suidao" is a Real-Time Strategy game under "heavy" development and is intended as a major project for AbyssMaul and DpEpsilon's Software Design and Documentation course.
-It has ridiculous features.
+"Didao" is a Real-Time Strategy game that is an offshoot of the original "Suidao", AbyssMaul and DpEpsilon's SDD major work.It has ridiculous features planned.

 It will be written in C++ and Lua, with the engine in C++ and various nscripts for unit/building behaviour, artificial intelligence and other